 2. your Office space should be tidy – no clutter!

-If you find that you have way more things in your office than you initially thought, stuffing it all in a draw may not work.
+If you find that you have way more things in your office than you initially thought, stuffing it all in a draw is not always going to work.
 As there are many ways that you can de-clutter your office, it wouldn’t hurt to check out something similar to amberley self storage (if you live in this area of Australia) to find a way of storing all your items, until you are ready to sort through it all.

 3. Everything Should have a “place”